 Gloves

 This one probably goes without saying but we will cover it anyway.
 There is nothing worse than having cold hands on a ride and if you were to lose feeling in them it makes operating the brakes and gears harder to operate and could make you less safe on the bike.
-Also, if you have even tried to change a puncture with freezing cold hands, you would never leave your gloves at home ever again.
-Here are some of the best winter cycling gloves.
+Waterproof gloves are a wise investment also to keep your hands dry and comfortable in the cold temperatures.

 Endura Pro SL Primaloft Waterproof Glove